 Keywords and Phrases

 Keywords and phrases, although still important, are not as influential as they used to be.
 Today, search engines look more for relevance than actual word use.
-It’s all about delivering quality and comprehensive content.
+It’s all about search intent and what people are actually looking for.

 Headers are effective at helping readers as well as the potential for being used as a Featured Snippet.
 This is where an answer is provided in the search results at the top of search results in Google.
 This is possible even if the post isn’t in the top 10 of the search result.